 CMS Training and documentation

-Face-to-face training is also provided once the site is completed.
+Face-to-face training can be provided once the site is completed.
 The time required for this varies depending on several factors.
 The sophistication of the site, the level of administration required and the knowledge-base of the trainee.
 Some clients are often based too far away for me to realistically travel each time support is required.
 In those cases support is provided at a distance using email or other online methods.

 A CMS training document is created specifically for each client’s website, explaining each of the required admin processes step-by-step.
 This includes screenshots of the relevent administration pages within Joomla or WordPress.